isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-04-25-post-Painting Pasir Ris Red to Support Team Singapore.md

 11\.
 SINGSOC has been actively engaging the public to be a part of the Games, whether by stitching an official mascot for a medal winning athlete or crafting a part of an art installation inspired by the Games.
 People from all walks of life have been busy getting ready and involved for the Games, to show our five million strong Kallang Roar come 5 June 2015.

 12\.
 “It is an honour for residents and volunteers of Pasir Ris West Constituency to come together to cheer and show our support for the coming 28th SEA Games which also coincide with Singapore’s SG50 Celebration.
 This definitely brings joy and excitement for every Singaporean.
-I am sure Singaporeans will give their support and cheer for our local athletes, especially those who are currently residing in Pasir Ris West.” said Mr Ong Chee Keong, who is the Organising Chairman of Pasir Ris West’s SG50 Projects Committee.
+I am sure Singaporeans will give their support and cheer for our local athletes, especially those who are currently residing in Pasir Ris West,” said Mr Ong Chee Keong, who is the Organising Chairman of Pasir Ris West’s SG50 Projects Committee.

 13\.
 Beyond the Paint the Town Red initiative, other community events and opportunities for the community to come together to be a part of the 28th SEA Games include: